Ariel

 (thesis option) from the University of Florida (U of F) where he graduated

-in advanced algorithms, platforms, and sensors that lead to intelligent
+platforms, and sensors that lead to intelligent mobile robot behavior.

-mobile robot behavior.
-Over all, his discretionary course work emphasized
+Over all, his discretionary course work emphasized computer science,

-computer science, AI, mathematics, pattern recognition, signal processing,
+AI, mathematics, pattern recognition, signal processing, analog design,

 Mr.